 The group’s itinerary included visits to attractions like Malahide Castle, the Royal Hospital Kilmainham, the Guinness Storehouse and the Old Jameson Distillery in Dublin, as well as Powerscourt House and Gardens in Co Wicklow.
 They also undertook site inspections of various hotels like the Westin, Four Seasons, Merrion and Shelbourne in Dublin and the Ritz-Carlton in Enniskerry.

-Joe Byrne, Tourism Ireland’s Executive Vice President United States and Canada, said: “We are delighted that so many of these leading business tourism decision-makers have taken the time to visit this week, to experience the superb facilities on offer in Ireland at first-hand.
+Joe Byrne, Tourism Ireland’s head of North America, said: “We are delighted that so many of these leading business tourism decision-makers have taken the time to visit this week, to experience the superb facilities on offer in Ireland at first-hand.
 Business tourism is an important, high yield sector and Tourism Ireland is working hard to promote the island of Ireland as a premier business tourism destination.